Apollo 13 (pinball)

 Apollo 13 is a 1995 pinball machine based on the film Apollo 13.
-It was designed by Joe Kaminkow and Joe Balcer, and released by Sega Pinball.
-It is notable for its 13-ball multiball mode, the largest of any pinball machine ever made.
+It was designed by Joe Kaminkow and Joe Balcer, and released by Sega Pinball in October 1995.
+It is notable for its 13-ball multiball mode, the most of any pinball machine.

 Gameplay

 After starting a game, you have a choice of "Regular" or "Novice" mode.
 "Regular" is the normal 3-ball arrangement.
 "Novice" is timed play; the player has 2 minutes when any drained balls are autoplunged, and after the 2 minutes expires, the game is over when the ball(s) on the field drains.

 You can start a game in "League" mode by holding the left flipper button in while starting a game, and "Wizard" mode by holding the right flipper button in.

 There are 9 Missions; after doing all of them, Master Alarm is lit at the right saucer.
 The Missions are: